mrmsp/msp-script-dev/remove-webroot.md

 ### Run WBEMTEST

 *   Run this Powershell to get a list of GUIDs to remove.
-Do not delete any other GUID found in the next step.
+Warning: Do not delete any other GUID.
+Only delete those as listed in the next step.
     `Get-CimInstance -Namespace root/SecurityCenter2 -ClassName AntivirusProduct | Where-Object {$_.displayName -like "Webroot*"}`
 *   Run the Windows Management Instrumentation Tester command: `WBEMTEST.EXE`
 *   Click the "Connect..." button.
 Enter: `root/securitycenter2`